gitjeff05/jupyterlab-minimalist-image/README.md

 ## The Benefits of Containerization

-One way to isolate environments so that they are predictable, portable and stable is containerization.
-Images come preconfigured with packages and software installed and are quick to boot.
+A good way to create consistent, portable and isolated environments is containerization.
+Containers can be preconfigured with packages and software installed.
+They are efficient and can be shared easily.

 The solutions discussed and implemented here will focus on containerization as opposed to environment managers like [Anaconda](https://www.anaconda.com/) or [Virtualenv](https://virtualenv.pypa.io/en/latest/#).

+For a more in-depth rundown of containers, consider reading some good introductions by [NetApp](https://www.netapp.com/us/info/what-are-containers.aspx) and [Google](https://cloud.google.com/containers) and [Docker](https://www.docker.com/resources/what-container).

 ## Existing Solutions